helm/charts/stable/traefik/README.md

 ## Configuration

-The following tables lists the configurable parameters of the Traefik chart and their default values.
+The following table lists the configurable parameters of the Traefik chart and their default values.

 | Parameter                       | Description                                                          | Default                                   |
 | ------------------------------- | -------------------------------------------------------------------- | ----------------------------------------- |